Ratan Tata

-He is the son of Naval Tata, who was adopted by Ratanji Tata, son of Jamsetji Tata, the founder of the Tata Group.
-He graduated from the Cornell University College of Architecture with a bachelor's degree in architecture.
-He joined Tata in 1961, where he worked on the shop floor of Tata Steel.
-He later succeeded J. R. D. Tata's as chairman of Tata Sons upon the latter's retirement in 1991.
-Under his tenure the Tata Group acquired Tetley, Jaguar Land Rover, and Corus, in an attempt to turn Tata from a largely India-centric group into a global business.
-Tata is also one of the largest philanthropists in the world, having donated around 60–65% of his income to charity.
+Ratan Tata was the son of Naval Tata, who was adopted by Ratanji Tata, son of Jamshedji Tata, the founder of the Tata Group.
+He graduated from Cornell University College of Architecture with a bachelor's degree in architecture.
+He had also attended the Harvard Business School (HBS) Advanced Management Program in 1975.
+He joined the Tata Group in 1962, starting on the shop floor of Tata Steel.
+He later succeeded J. R. D. Tata as chairman of Tata Sons upon the latter's retirement in 1991.
+During his tenure, the Tata Group acquired Tetley, Jaguar Land Rover, and Corus, in an attempt to turn Tata from a largely India-centric group into a global business.

+Throughout his life, Tata invested in over 40 start-ups, primarily in a personal capacity, with additional investments through his firm, RNT Capital Advisors.

-Early life
+Early life and education

-Ratan Tata was born in Bombay, now Mumbai, during the British Raj, on 28 December 1937.
-He is the son of Naval Tata, who was born in Surat and later adopted into the Tata family, and Sooni Tata, the niece of Tata group founder Jamsetji Tata.
-Tata's biological grandfather, Hormusji Tata, was a member of the Tata family by blood.
+Ratan Tata was born in Mumbai (earlier Bombay), during the British Raj, into a Parsi Zoroastrian family, on 28 December 1937.
+He was the son of Naval Tata (who was born in Surat and later adopted into the Tata family), and Soonoo Tata (the niece of Tata group founder Jamsetji Tata).
+Tata's biological grandfather, Hormusji Tata was a member of the Tata family by blood.
 In 1948, when Tata was 10, his parents separated, and he was subsequently raised and adopted by Navajbai Tata, his grandmother and widow of Ratanji Tata.
-He has a younger brother Jimmy Tata and a half-brother, Noel Tata, from Naval Tata's second marriage with Simone Tata, with whom he was raised.
-His first language is Gujarati.
+He had a younger brother Jimmy Tata and a half-brother, Noel Tata, from Naval Tata's second marriage to his stepmother Simone Tata and two half-sisters Shireen and Deanna Jeejebhoy from his mother's second marriage.

-He studied at the Campion School, Mumbai till the 8th class.
-After which, he studied at the Cathedral and John Connon School in Mumbai, the Bishop Cotton School in Shimla, and the Riverdale Country School in New York City, which he graduated from in 1955.
-After graduating from high school, Tata enrolled in Cornell University, from which he graduated with a bachelor's degree in architecture in 1959.
-In 2008, Tata gifted Cornell $50 Million, becoming the largest international donor in the university’s history.
+Tata studied at the Campion School, Mumbai until 8th grade.
+He then continued his studies at the Cathedral and John Connon School in Mumbai, the Bishop Cotton School in Shimla, and the Riverdale Country School in New York City, from which he graduated in 1955.
+After high school, Tata enrolled in Cornell University, from which he graduated with a bachelor's degree in architecture in 1962.
+While at Cornell, Tata became a member of the Alpha Sigma Phi fraternity.
+In 1975, Tata enrolled in the Advanced Management Program at Harvard Business School (HBS).
+In 2008, Tata gifted Cornell $50 million, becoming the largest international donor in the university's history.
+Tata also donated $50 million to Harvard Business School, Harvard University to establish an executive center, which is now called Tata Hall that supports over 9,000 executive education students each year.

 Career

+Early years

+After graduating from Cornell, Tata worked at the architectural firm Jones & Emmons in Los Angeles, until his return to India in late 1962.